Balint-H/modular-agents/UnityMjExamples/Assets/Environments/2.Walk/DeepMimic env/DebugFD/README.md

 ```shell
 (marathon-envs) artanim@artanim-train-03:~/marathon-training$ mlagents-learn config/trainWalk2Target.yaml --run-id=run4023-WalkFD-t1 --env=envs/WalkFD3/WalkFD --time-scale=1
 ```

 For comparison, we also compile the reference scene *StraightWalk_DeepMimic.unity*, and train it with:

 ```shell
 (marathon-envs) artanim@artanim-train-04:~/marathon-training$ mlagents-learn config/trainWalk2Target.yaml --run-id=run4020-WalkFD-t1 --env=envs/WalkFD0/WalkFD --time-scale=1
 ```

+08.01.2024

+The differences are spectacular

+I try again with a simple modification of the reference implementation, just to log the observations and the rewards.

+4.StraightWalk_DeepMimic_onlyFDobs.unity

+I generate the observations.
+At simple inspection they look quite similar, but not the same (i.e., the observations from FD and from the Pupet), which seems to make sense.
+I need to show them in a python script, to compare trajectories.

+Also, I notice the model that worked on the reference implementation does not work here,when I add the infrastructure to record observations and rewards on top of the environment that already works.
+To make sure I am not messing up something I relaunch a training, to check if I get the same result.